korangg/Magnum_Cafe_Ordering_System_Group1/README.md

 ![UTM SPACE LOGO](https://backendstudypal.studypal.my/storage/courseLogo/1729653367.jpeg)
 # Magnum_Cafe_Ordering_System_Group1

-Magnum Cafe is an online platform dedicated to selling a diverse range of ice cream flavors, allowing customers to browse, customize, and order their favorite treats conveniently.
+Magnum Cafe is an online platform built for the Final Year Project of Software Development Course (DDWD3723) representing group G01_38.
+It's dedicated to selling a diverse range of ice cream flavors, allowing customers to browse and order their favorite treats conveniently.
+Integrated with admin and staff dashboard that allows for monitoring of user feedback, item stocks, orders, user/staff credentials and sales report.

 # Installation